amarnani121/auto-annotated-portfolio/content/pages/info.md

       growing in this ever-evolving field!

       I believe in the power of continuous learning and brain engagement, always challenging myself to think critically and improve.
 Outside of coding, I share my journey  to stay consistent and motivated.

-      I’m always excited to connect with like-minded individuals, learn from others, and collaborate on meaningful projects.
-Explore my work and feel free to reach out!
+      i’m always excited to connect with like-minded individuals, learn from others, and collaborate on meaningful projects.
+Feel free to explore my work, and don’t hesitate to reach out!
     media:
       type: ImageBlock
       url: /images/WhatsApp Image 2024-11-29 at 22.09.33_9f991166.jpg